ulid/javascript/README.md

 ## Specification

-Below is the current specification of ULID as implemented in this repository. *Note: the binary format has not been implemented.*
+Below is the current specification of ULID as implemented in this repository.

+*Note: the binary format has not been implemented.*

 ```
  01AN4Z07BY      79KA1307SR9X4MV3

 |----------|    |----------------|
  Timestamp          Randomness
-  10 chars           16 chars
    48bits             80bits
-   base32             base32
 ```

 ### Components